volume-trader/QuantowerKB/miscellaneous-panels/market-heat-map.md

 # Market Heat map

-### General overview of Market Heatmap panel in Quantower
+### General overview of Market Heatmap panel in VT-Terminal

 A trader can use this panel as a research tool to view the performance of various assets (stocks, cryptos, futures).
 Different colors will help you to quickly assess the state of assets relative to each other.